aws-samples/the-aws-step-functions-workshop/content/module-5/index.en.md

 ## Module Goals

-- Overview
+- Create a state machine using Map and Choice states
-- Create the state machine and provision additional resources
+- Learn Map and Choice state ASL syntax
 - Execute the state machine and review the results